joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-01-06-fast-spelling-bee.md

 word_to_pangram = defaultdict(set)
 ```

-`valid_words` filters the word list for those that are valid, and `pangrams` is a list of the relevant pangrams found by filtering the word list for all words with exactly 7 distinct letters.
-The `subsets` function takes a set an returns all of its possible (ordered) subsets.
+Next, we filter the word list for those that are valid ($4$ letters or longer, and don't contain an $\text{S}$) and accumulate them in `valid_words`. `pangrams` is a list of the relevant pangrams found by filtering the word list for all words with exactly $7$ distinct letters.
+The `subsets` function takes a set of characters and returns all of its possible (ordered) subsets.

 ```python
 valid_words = [word for word in words